hobler/imsil-gui/README.md

     value ‘’ (empty).
   -	If the array is expanded, every row added, by pressing the ‘+’ Button, will have the value ‘’ (empty).

+# Project Explorer Functionalities

+The Project Explorer follows the same behavior as a common file browser, showing the directories, projects and project files in a TreeView manner.
+By selecting a directory as the root of the tree via clicking the `Root` button the user has the following options by clicking their corresponding buttons.

+-  `New` Can be used to create a new project file or copy an existing one to a selected location.
+- `Edit` Can be used when a project file is selected, opens the Imsil GUI parameter editor.
+- `View` Opens the local editor to manually view and modify the project file.
+- `Run` Not yet implemented
+- `Plot` Not yet implemented